Understanding Foreign Markets: 3 Paths to International Expansion

 Second-tier markets also tend to have their own distinct challenges, e.g., complex regulatory environments or regulations that are hostile to non-domestic businesses.
 They also tend to be still emerging on some fronts, e.g., they may have low eCommerce adoption.
 Examples include Mexico, Brazil, and India.

-This third grouping of markets encompasses so called ‘wait and see’ countries.
+This third grouping of markets encompasses so-called ‘wait and see’ countries.
 This group includes markets that show future promise for various reasons, but the hurdles to doing business are currently too great.
-They may suffer from political instability, have inadequate infrastructure, or low eCommerce adoption.
+They may suffer from political instability, inadequate infrastructure, or low e-commerce adoption.

 One great example of a ‘wait and see’ country is Iran.
 This country has an attractive pool of young consumers, and there’s currently little competition from foreign brands.
 This is because Iran has historically been isolated due to political factors.
 A change in the political climate could cause many global brands to begin regarding Iran as a viable new market.